Technology Strategies to Bridge Physical and Digital Delivery Channels

 Butler County Community College (locally known as BC3), needed a better way to process its student loan program disbursements.
-Butler ARMCO Employees Credit Union was looking for greater access to millennials, and broader awareness of its student loan program.
+Armco Credit Union was looking for greater access to millennials, and broader awareness of its student loan program.
 A micro-branch, located in the BC3 student success center, could provide better, more personalized, and quicker access to funds for BC3 students.
 A partnership could also provide banking education to students through an internship program, and a low-risk recruiting and training pipeline for the credit union.

 Paid internships are also made available to student workers.
 Through this program, the credit union can provide valuable on-the-job training, and at the same time, access a renewable source of long-term employees.
 The team wanted seamless integration between the branch and student life activities.
 By designing branch waiting and meeting spaces for 24-hour-a-day use by students, the intent is to spark a students’ interest in the financial services sector.

 The branch’s location adjacent to a central campus hub did create some logistical challenges during construction.
 To minimize disruption, the project had to be delivered during a short summer recess.
 Through careful procurement planning, selecting ready-to-ship materials and components, and crew-staging planning, the project was delivered in a brief six-week period, from demolition to branch opening.